 Additionally, Socure’s Global Watchlist with Monitoring can deliver true continuous monitoring of your customer accounts with sophisticated matching algorithms, proprietary data, and industry-leading accuracy for uninterrupted compliance with CIP regulations.

-To learn more about how Socure can enable best-in-class KYC/CIP programs for your organization, request a demo.
+To learn more about how Socure can enable best-in-class KYC/CIP programs for your organization, talk to an expert today.

 Matt is the Director of Product Marketing for KYC and Global Watchlist solutions at Socure.
 Prior to Socure, Matt established and led the product marketing efforts for fraud and identity solutions at TransUnion.

 CIP vs KYC: What is a Customer Identification...